“Are you left-handed?” She asks as a smile begins to form across her face.

 I managed to convince a newly qualified teacher to not force me to attend the swimming classes each week at Clapham Pools.
 Instead, she let me sit beside the pool as she tested herself on Spanish vocabulary.
 I think that’s why I take Spanish lessons now.

 My next teacher wouldn’t let me get away with this, and she was probably right in hindsight, but she lacked compassion.
-She was the one teacher that reported concerns to my parents.
-This teacher was a stickler for neatness in everything and I was scruffy in every possible way.
-She told them about my sloppiness, my awful handwriting and my unwillingness to take part in physical activities.
-I’m not sure she was thinking of dyspraxia, I actually got the distinct sense that I irritated her but at least she clocked something was up.
-It didn’t lead to anything though.
-My mum was actually the School Cleaner at the time and for years she had heard a very different narrative.
+She was a stickler for neatness in everything and I was scruffy in every possible way.
+I looked dirty and I often was.
+M sloppiness extended to my untidy handwriting and my unwillingness to take part in physical activities was an irritation.
+I was hypersensitive and none of the above was endearing.

-I was a very bright child, and for most of my teachers, that was enough.
+Most other teachers had a different take becuase in spite of these shortcomings, I was clearly a very bright child, and for most of my teachers, that was enough.
 That was plenty.
 They had other children to worry about.
-Teachers frequently congratulated my mother for having raised a model student – quiet (withdrawn), polite (because I lived in constant fear of being forced to catch something) and curious obsessive).
+Teachers frequently congratulated my mother, the school cleaner, for having raised a model student – quiet (withdrawn), polite (because I lived in constant fear of being forced to catch something) and curious (slightly obsessive).

-Sure, I wasn’t a fan of sports, but that was because I was a bookworm (I actually wasn’t – there was an assumption I read all the time which simply wasn’t true – I am a competent reader but I struggle with reading at length and lose concentration).
-My handwriting was incoherent, but you can’t have everything and wouldn’t we all be using computers in the future?
-I was very sensitive, bursting into tears at the drop of a hat, but that was all part and parcel of me being a clever clogs.
+I suppose a lot of teachers put my timidity down to being a bookworm (I actually wasn’t – there was an assumption I read all the time which simply wasn’t true – I am a competent reader but I struggle with reading at length and lose concentration).
+My handwriting was incoherent, but what does that matter – surely computers were the future.
 And so I was left to my own devices.

 At home, things were different; I wasn’t an introvert at all.
 I talked incessantly.
 The youngest of four sisters I soaked up knowledge from those around me.
-Adults, knowing I was a smart kid, didn’t baby me.
+Adults didn’t baby me.
 I watched old films and adult television.
-Home life wasn’t necessarily blissful, but it was a haven.
-School terrified me, and my inability to fit in or look the part led to years didn’t make adolescence easy.
+Home life wasn’t necessarily blissful, but school was harder.

 Everything aligned when I went to university on a social level.
 I embraced my independence, and I made friends instantly.
 I spent the next three years making friends and living.
 I wasn’t shy at all (who knew?!) but I was in the habit of poisoning myself with too much booze, getting obsessed with boys and spending all my student loan on nights out, but I lived those years.
 And if I fell over a lot, well, I was often tipsy…